-Hi, my name is James Anderson and I’m delighted to be the clubs Chairman for 2018.
+Hi, my name is Peter Bennett and I’m delighted to be the clubs Chairman for 2020.
 I wish you a very warm welcome to our BRCMAC website.

 If you’re not familiar with our club or with our sport then I hope this site provides you with some further information.
 We would be delighted to meet you and to welcome you into both our club and this wonderful sport.
 Please feel free to contact us via our Contact link where we will be delighted to answer any further questions you may have and offer any advice you require.